-DINIS software is used for 11kV and 6.6kV load flow studies.
+DINIS software is currently used by WPD for 11kV and 6.6kV load flow studies although this will be replaced by PSS SINCAL in the near future.
 It is important that the load is allocated correctly to the model in order to ensure the network is designed correctly.

-Two separate conditions are generally considered:
+Two separate conditions are generally considered for each relevant period of the year: